 Only students who are fully vaccinated against COVID-19 will be allowed in the Juilliard buildings (Diamond and Rose).
 Exceptions are international students who are receiving vaccines upon arrival and students with waivers.
 There will be additional testing, PPE, and safety requirements for those who receive vaccines upon arrival and those with waivers.

 As of August 21, only employees who have confirmed their full vaccination status to or have received an approved exemption from Human Resources will be allowed in the Juilliard buildings.
-All other Juilliard ID cards will be deactivated as of midnight on August 20.
-For more information about the vaccine requirements please reference the July 19 email message from Human Resources.
+All other Juilliard ID cards have been deactivated.
+For more information about the vaccine requirements please reference the December 17 email message from Human Resources.

 As a reminder, if you have any COVID symptoms, have been in contact with someone who has tested positive, or are not feeling well regardless of your vaccination status, do not come to Juilliard.
 Let us know immediately—students contact Health Services; faculty and staff, contact Human Resources—and then submit the COVID Response Form.